SnapMonk

 A/B Testing for Fitness App Screenshots

-Outcome copy vs process copy is the variable that moves the most conversion.
+Outcome copy vs process copy is the first hypothesis worth testing.

 Fitness app users in the App Store are buying an outcome ("get stronger", "lose weight") more than a workflow ("track workouts").
 That single insight powers the most reliable A/B test you can run on a fitness listing.